Invizabel/HomeLab/README.md

 ###### Please Note:
 * This project will work with Debian Linux based distros.
-* You will need three separate nginx servers to host these: 1) PlainChes 2) Minecraft 3) Emulators
+* You will need three separate nginx servers to host these each game/emulator.
-* If you plan on the above, I recommend checking out proxmox: https://www.proxmox.com
+* If you plan on hosting more than one, I recommend checking out proxmox: https://www.proxmox.com